Where to stay in Switzerland in winter

 Zuoz

 Zuoz (1716 m / 5630 ft) is in the Upper Engadine, away from the busier resort St. Moritz.
-It’s known as the prettiest village of the area.
+It’s known as the prettiest village in the area, and Arno and I agree (although the are many more gems in the Engadine).
 Zuoz has traditional plastered houses and a beautiful historic town square.

-You can make easy winter hikes on the wide floor of the Engadine valley.
+You can make easy winter hikes on the wide floor of the Engadine Valley.
 There are ski schools and easy pistes for children and beginners.
 A short toboggan run starts from the Chastlatsch ski lift.
-More snow activities are available near St. Moritz, at only 25 minutes by train.
+More snow activities are available near St. Moritz, at only 20 minutes by train.

-Avers, Belalp, Bellwald, Fiescheralp, Gimmelwald, Gspon, Preda, Riffelalp, Rigi Scheidegg and Spinas are tiny Swiss winter destinations.
+Avers, Belalp, Bellwald, Fiescheralp, Gimmelwald, Gspon, Preda, Riffelalp, Rigi Scheidegg and Spinas are my recommendations for remote, tiny Swiss winter destinations.

 They’re perfect if you’re looking for peace and quiet in wintry Switzerland.
-They’re at high altitude and receive lots of snow.
-Most are car-free.
+They’re at high altitude and usually receive lots of snow.
+Most are even car-free.

 Avers